He was born to play basketball, but for Kobe Bryant that was never enough - KTVZ

 Growing up with ‘vengeance’

-Bryant was the son of former NBA player Joe “Jellybeans” Bryant, who transitioned to the Italian league when his son was just six years old.
+Bryant was the son of former NBA player Joe “Jellybean” Bryant, who transitioned to the Italian league when his son was just six years old.

 It was in Italy where Bryant’s love of soccer was shaped and where he also experienced racism.